-- At least one sample of professional writing written solely by the applicant, and
+- At least one sample of professional writing (policy brief, white paper, strategic plan, etc.) that was written solely by the applicant, and

 Applicants are encouraged, but not required, to submit GRE scores as part of their portfolios.
-GRE scores can provide useful information about an applicant’s readiness for program course work.
+GRE scores may provide useful information about an applicant’s readiness for program course work.

 Applicants may be asked to participate in an interview with the DPA Program Committee.